Experience the Competitive Advantages of Strategic Company Culture

 Most companies list customer service as their main competitive advantage and make it a goal to improve for each coming year.
 However, not all succeed.
 Why?
 Hint: It all comes down to company cultures, and today we’re going to tell you why.

 The reason an organization delivers good or bad customer service comes down to one thing; what is happening on the inside of that organization.

 Company culture has a huge impact on customer service.
 Great customer service is more than just hiring the right people, it is about hiring people with great attitudes, offering the best customer service training, and creating an environment that they will thrive in.
-In order for a company to put it’s best foot forward, it must set an example of customer service behaviour from the top.
-Implementing a positive and fun company culture will instill loyalty, drive, and ambition in all employees and ensure that they work hard for the company that they ‘love’ to work for – they will want to see it succeed.
+In order for a company to put its best foot forward, it must set an example of customer service behaviour from the top.
+Implementing a positive and fun company culture will instil loyalty, drive, and ambition in all employees and ensure that they work hard for the company that they ‘love’ to work for – they will want to see it succeed.

 Company leaders must treat their employees how they want their customers to be treated – setting an example at the top so that the only attitude trickling down is a positive one.
 As the old management adage goes: “You can’t have deeply engaged customers without deeply engaged employees.”

 (A customer-focused company culture is one necessity for a modern, successful company.
 Take a look at this post next to learn why diversity, equity, and inclusion are another)

 When we think of customer-focused company culture a few companies come to mind, including Alberta-based WestJet, Google, and Apple.